Policy Date: 17/09/2018

 Changes to this Policy

-We keep this Policy under regular review.
-We may change this Policy from time to time by updating this page in order to reflect changes in the law and/or our privacy practices.
+This Policy is subject to regular review.
+We may change this Policy from time to time or update this page in order to reflect changes in the law and/or our privacy practices.
+The policy date provided is the date the policy was last amended.

 If you are not satisfied with our response or believe we are processing your personal data not in accordance with the law you can complain to the UK data protection regulator, the Information Commissioner’s Office.
 Further details can be found at www.ico.org.uk or 0303 123 1113.